 You will be compensated \$50 for each study visit you attend.
-Compensation will be given as cash.
+Compensation for the screening visit will be given as cash; compensation for the remainder of the study visits will be provided on a ClinCard (a debit card).
 The maximum amount of compensation for the study is \$700 (2 visits per year for seven years).
 If you elect to participate in the spinal tap part of the study, you will be compensated \$50 for the pre-visit and \$150 for the visit when the spinal tap is done.
+Compensation for the spinal tap will be on a ClinCard as well.
 There is no other form of compensation available such as reimbursements for parking, tokens or child care.